KittyGiraudel/sass-guidelines/index.md

 Fortunately, one of the main benefits of using a CSS preprocessor is having the ability to split the codebase over several files without impacting performance (like the `@import` CSS directive would do).
 Thanks to Sass' overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.

 On top of that, I cannot stress enough the need for folders, even on small scale projects.
 At home, you don’t drop every sheet of paper into the same box.
 You use folders; one for the house/flat, one for the bank, one for bills, and so on.
 There is no reason to do otherwise when structuring a CSS project.
 Split the codebase into meaningful separated folders so it is easy to find stuff later when you have to come back at the code.

 There are a lot of popular architectures for CSS projects: [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/), [Bootstrap](http://getbootstrap.com/)-like, [Foundation](http://foundation.zurb.com/)-like...
-As far as I am concerned, all of them are too complicated for me.
+They all have their merits, pros and cons.
+Nevertheless, none of them suits me correctly.
+Call me old fashioned, but I find them too complicated for me.
 I like to keep things simple.
 To keep them obvious.

+## Components

+There is a major difference between making it *work*, and making it *good*.
+Again, CSS is quite a messy language <sup>[citation needed]</sup>.
+The less CSS we have, the merrier.
+We don't want to deal with megabytes of CSS code.
+To keep stylesheets short and efficient &mdash; and this will not be any surprise to you &mdash; it is usually a good idea to think of an interface as a collection of components.

+Components can be anything, as long they:

+* do one thing and one thing only;
+* are re-usable and re-used across the project;
+* are independant.

+For instance, a search form should be treated as a component.
+It should be re-usable, at different positions, on different pages, in various situations.
+It should not depend on its position in the DOM (footer, sidebar, main content...).

+Most of any interface can be thought as little components and I highly recommend you to stick to this paradigm.
+This will not only shorten the amount of CSS needed for the whole project, but also happens to be much easier to maintain than a chaotic mess where everything is flustered.